• 20 hours classroom • 10 hours Homelinks

 Candidates are required to complete all classroom modules, in-car sessions and Homelinks assignments and to achieve a final grade of 75 per cent in both classroom and in-car exams before obtaining certification.

 The biggest benefits of this program is producing a safe and confident driver, with the ability to assess and manage risks on the roadways.
-The curriculum is Parents Tested Parents Approved.
+The curriculum will be offered both in the classroom and online (pending regulatory approval).
 Of course there are other advantages:

 • 10 hours Homelinks